githubFeature/github-tranding-repos/README.md

-# Trading Github Repositories using ReactJS + SASS
+# Trending Github Repositories using ReactJS + SASS

 Learning React for a couple of days, I created this application just for experience.
 The app finds GitHub Repositories by some keywords and shows them to the user sorting by stars.